ruarai/CompilePal/README.md

 Configuration
 ==========

-Configuration currently only supported for CS:GO.
-Milage with other source games may vary and development is underway for full support.
+Configuration should work for all source engine games as long as the SDK for it has been run last.